ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

     {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute: it is
     simplest to do this by using the imported class attribute directly!

+1. Any constants classes also need to be added to the registry.
+The {meth}`~virtual_rainforest.core.constants.register_constants_class` function imports the relevant constants class and adds it to the {data}`~virtual_rainforest.core.constants.CONSTANTS_REGISTRY`.

 The resulting `__init__.py` file should then look something like this:

 ```python